JoakimChan/Databaser_Evenemanghantering/documentation/Test.md

 - Expect the response to match the pagination parameters

 ### Result
-- The response contains a pagination list of information according to what the URL is set: page = 1, limit = 3 :
+- The response contains a pagination list of information according to what the URL is set: page = 1, limit = 3
+example:
 ```
+"totalDocs": 7,
+    "limit": 3,
+    "totalPages": 3,
+    "page": 1,
+    "pagingCounter": 1,
+    "hasPrevPage": false,
+    "hasNextPage": true,
+    "prevPage": null,
+    "nextPage": 2
 ```

 ## 6.